anbcodes/simplistic-passwords/README.md

 A simple password manager that I wrote.
 Hopefully secure, although no guarantees :)

-> I am not a cryptography expert - although I have some knowledge on it from
+> I am not a cryptography expert - although I have some knowledge about it from
 > studying a little cybersecurity and doing some CTFs

 It encrypts the passwords locally (using your master password) before sending